+Exceptional Education

-Exceptional Education 10-Month Programs
+10-Month Programs

-Classes provided for students with cognitive delays, severe learning disabilities, severe cognitive delays, maladaptive behavior and/or emotional issues.
-All diploma options (Regents, Local, and GED) are provided for, as well as subsidized (sheltered employment), unsubsidized employment pathways, and preparation for accessing either the CDOS Credentials or SACC.
+Classes provide for students with cognitive delays, severe learning disabilities, severe cognitive delays, maladaptive behavior and/or emotional issues.
+All diploma options are provided for, as well as preparation for accessing either the CDOS or SACC Credentials.